ASSOCIATION OF BEE PROFESSIONALS (ABP)

 1.2.
 Codes of Good Practice

 1.2.2.
-The following Code and Statement relating to the measurement of broad based black economic
+The following Code and Statement relating to the measurement of Broad-Based Black Economic Empowerment and the accreditation of Verification Agencies have been issued:

 1.3.
 Industry Body

 2.1.
-“ABp” means the Association of BEE Professionals established by this
+“ABP” means the Association of BEE Professionals

 2.4 “Agency” means a private sector based BEE Verification Agency;

-2.6 “BEE” means Black Economic Empowerment and includes “Broad Based Black Economic
+2.6 “BEE” means Black Economic Empowerment and includes “Broad-Based Black Economic Empowerment”;

 2.10 “Constitution” means this constitution of ABP;